 There are egrets, too, perched in trees or standing in the shallows, sharp beaks poised in readiness to lunge after fish or other aquatic creatures.
 Common kingfishers flash brilliant blue as they dart low over the water, then perch on reeds and wooden posts, also on the lookout for fish.
 Three other kingfisher species are larger, including the pied kingfisher, which prefers to hover a few metres over the water, darting down if it sees prey, moving to another pond if not.

 From here, you have to walk for maybe 20 minutes or more to reach my favourite part of Mai Po in winter.
-This is a pond the size of a soccer pitch, with grassy banks and scattered trees along one edge.
+This is Pond 20, a pond the size of a soccer pitch, with grassy banks and scattered trees along one edge.
 Ducks congregate here; they’re warier than those on the education centre ponds.
 Here at Mai Po, they’re safe from humans.
 But I once watched as a young Bonelli’s eagle soared over this pond, apparently lazy, just riding air currents, then swooping and curving down to the wet grass and landing as ducks took off around it.
 Looking closely, I noticed the eagle was holding a duck in a talon; it carried this to a nearby earth bank, and ripped into its meal.
 [Also 2023 update: Pond 20’s best days for attracting ducks maybe behind it, but still a pleasant area, and good to walk further south, where some ponds have been landscaped to become more attractive to birds.]

 While such dramas are unusual during my visits, I find this is a good area for seeing eagles.
 Especially imperial eagle, which is among the globally threatened species found at Mai Po each year.
 Often, one or two imperial eagles are perched atop a small tree – regal birds with golden-yellow hindnecks crowning their dark plumage, and powerful bills.
 When one takes flight, the ducks leap into the air, and swirl in flocks of hundreds before settling again, and watching.
 Without the benefit of surprise, the eagles shouldn’t catch healthy ducks – if they stay alert.